-Students are responsible for attendance and daily work.
+Students are responsible for attendance and completion of work.
 The Office of WTCE will request an attendance form from each instructor.
 As per workforce and continuing education attendance policy, CE students must typically attend a minimum of 85 percent of classes in order to maintain satisfactory progress, unless a program requires differently.
 Such modification will be listed in the course syllabus.

-Students will need to notify the office of Workforce Training and Continuing Education of any drop or withdraw from a class or program.
-Students will need to complete a Drop form, which will require two signatures (student and program director/coordinator).
-Instructors will also have the right to drop students if the student has been absent from class for a specific period of time.
+Students need to notify the office of Workforce Training and Continuing Education of any drop or withdraw from a class or program.
+Students need to complete a Drop form, which requires two signatures (student and program director/coordinator).
+Instructors also have the right to drop students if the student has been absent from class for a specific time period.